iamsomraj/React-Typescript-Demo/README.md

 };
 ```

+Downside of this approach:
+- IT DOES NOT UNDERSTAND THAT THIS IS A REACT COMPONENT.

-Downside of this approach: TS understands that this is a arrow function and it expects to receive arguements of type ChildProps.
+- TS understands that this is a arrow function and it expects to receive arguements of type ChildProps.
 It also understands that this function returns some amount of JSX.
-IT DOES NOT UNDERSTAND THAT THIS IS A REACT COMPONENT.

 3. 2nd Way to declare a function component: